A guide to understanding your transgender patients

 But gender expression also lies on a continuum and there are people on all points in between.

 What’s your sexual orientation?

 To whom are you attracted?
-Both cisgender and transgender people can be oriented to men, women, transgender or cisgender people, or any combination.
+Both cisgender and transgender people can be attracted either romantically or sexually to men, women, transgender or cisgender people, or any combination.
 Once again, it’s a continuum.

 Understanding that these aspects of gender fall on a continuum may leave you uncertain of how to behave with transgender patients.

 Be open.
 Respectful.
 Kind.